workarea-commerce/workarea-product-bundles/README.md

 * Adds a `package` product template for the storefront that displays all the packaged products together while still allowing separate add to cart buttons for each product
 * Adds a `family` product template for the storefront that displays all the packaged products together and allows adding any or all bundled products to a cart at the same time
 * Adds the concept of `kit` products, a product bundle that defines its own variants as specific combinations of bundled product SKUs, and displays as a single product through checkout.
-* adds the `defer_to_components` inventory policy which is used for kits to allow inventory to be determined by the SKUs which make up a particular kit variant.
+* Adds the `defer_to_components` inventory policy which is used for kits to allow inventory to be determined by the SKUs which make up a particular kit variant.
 * Adds the `skip` fulfillment policy which allows SKUs to skip the fulfillment process.

 Getting Started